 I’m partial to The Elements of Style by Strunk and White, and also On Writing Well by William Zinsser.
 I also make good use of business writing books I own.

 You can also get the answers to specific questions about grammar and punctuation by just putting your question into Google.
 Dozens of excellent sites have top-notch advice to set you straight.

 A2 Hosting hosts ProductiveWriters.com and my other websites (all WordPress).
-I’ve had no problems with A2 and have been impressed with their customer service.
+I’ve had no problems with A2 Hosting and have been impressed with their customer service.
 One of my sites got hacked and they quickly fixed it, and they’ve been great about helping me out with many other ways to make my sites faster and more secure.